mattermost/docs/source/developer/webhooks-incoming.rst

 .. image:: ../images/incoming_webhooks_create_simple.png
   :width: 50 px

 1. First, go to **Main Menu > Integrations > Incoming Webhook**.
-If you don't have the **Integrations** option in your Main Menu, incoming webhooks may not be enabled on your Mattermost server.
+If you don't have the **Integrations** option in your Main Menu, incoming webhooks may not be enabled on your Mattermost server or may be disabled for non-admins.
 Enable them from **System Console > Integrations > Custom Integrations** or ask your System Administrator to do so.
 2. Click **Add Incoming Webhook** and add name and description for the webhook.
 3. Select the channel to receive webhook payloads, then click **Add** to create the webhook.
 4. Use a curl command from your terminal or commandline to send the following JSON payload in a HTTP POST request: